Issue

 flag to pre-install extensions in your old schema setup.

-Or, the following workarounds may help to resolve your issues:
+Or, the following workarounds can help to resolve your issues in some cases:

 -